filippitheo98-beep/ProfessionalDocumentGenerator/replit.md

 - **2025-07-12**: Implemented simplified tree-structure interface for locations and work units
 - **2025-07-12**: Corrected apiRequest function to use modern fetch API standards
 - **2025-07-12**: Removed authentication temporarily from company and risk generation endpoints for testing
+- **2025-07-12**: Enhanced PhotoAnalysis component to support multiple photo uploads with captions and location descriptions
+- **2025-07-12**: Added complete navigation system with Documents, Collaborators, and Reports pages
+- **2025-07-12**: Implemented mock APIs for all new pages to ensure full functionality

 ## System Architecture